EwanSC/BromansCoopey/README.md

-# Community and Identity in the Roman Seventh Legio: Digitally mapping funerary monuments referring to *Legio VII* servicemen and related members of the military community in Roman *Dalmatia.*
+# Community and Identity in the Roman Seventh Legio:

+**Digitally mapping funerary monuments referring to *Legio VII* servicemen and related members of the military community in Roman *Dalmatia***

 ## Authors: